181199Ankit/Sql-data-warehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository!

-This repository demonstrated a comprehensive dat warehousing and analytics solution, from building a data warehouse to generating actionable insights. designed as aportfolio project highlights industry best practice in data engineering and analytics.
+This repository demonstrated a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights. designed as a portfolio project highlights industry best practice in data engineering and analytics.

 ---